sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The Empty House

 The evening meal was quiet.
-Kausalya sat apart, her eyes distant, watching Surpanakha with a mixture of hope and suspicion.
-Bharath and Lakshman exchanged glances over their plates, their silence louder than any words.
-Shanta, ever the observer, traced patterns in the rice with her fingers, her face unreadable.
+Kausalya sat apart, watching Surpanakha with a mix of hope and doubt.

+Bharath and Lakshman ate in silence.
+Their plates held the same food, but Surpanakha poured spiced buttermilk for Ram and water for the others.

+Shanta traced circles in her rice.
+Her face was unreadable.

-Later, in the dim light of the inner chamber, Surpanakha spoke softly to Ram.
-“Your mother wonders if you have lost your way.
-She says you are blind to the truth.”
+Later, in the dim room, Surpanakha spoke softly to Ram.

+“Your mother wonders if you’ve lost your way.
+Says you don’t see.”

-Ram’s hands rested on his knees, steady but tired.
-“Truth is not always loud,” he said.
-“Sometimes it is a whisper beneath the noise.”
+Ram’s hands rested on his knees.
+“Truth is quiet.
+It hides beneath noise.”

-She leaned closer, her breath a faint scent of jasmine and something sharper.
+She leaned close.
+Her breath smelled of jasmine and something sharp.

 “Your brothers think you weak.
-Lakshman warned you, but you would not listen.”
+Lakshman warned you.
+You didn’t listen.”

 Ram’s eyes met hers, searching.
 “I listen to my heart.”

 Behind the closed door, the palace murmured with secrets.
 Whispers of doubt, scandal, a king who had chosen the wrong bride.

-## The Web of Lies

-Ram’s isolation grew.
-Surpanakha’s stories spread like wildfire, painting him as indulgent, blind, and weak, creating stories of the rift among brothers.
-Kausalya’s visits grew less frequent, Bharath’s greetings colder, Lakshman’s warnings sharper.

-One evening, Surpanakha whispered to Luv as he lay in bed, “Your uncles think you weak.
-They do not see your fire.”

-The boy’s grip tightened on his wooden sword, his small face set with fierce determination.

-Ram watched from the doorway, his heart heavy.
-The house was full, but he was alone.

 ## The Coughing